tobyweston/blog/source/_posts/2009-08-01-abstracting-reentrantreadwritelock.markdown

-Having the [micro-DSL]({{ root_url }}/blog/2009/02/16/more-on-micro-dsls/) pass in the generic `Callable` on the static constructor meant that I couldn't make just the using method generic and instead had to link the types by making the class definition generic.
+Having the [micro-DSL]({{ root_url }}/blog/2009/02/16/more-on-micro-dsls/) pass in the generic `Callable` on the static constructor meant that I couldn't make just the method generic and instead had to link the types by making the class definition generic.
 You might also notice that the `Callable` used isn't Java's `Callable`, as Sun saw fit not to have the `Exception` as a generic type.

  By creating a new `Callable` interface with a generic exception, I was able to neaten up the DSL so that we're not forced to throw `Exception` from a method that uses the `ExecuteUsingLock` class.
 Instead, you define your closure function to throw `RuntimeException`.

 A real world example might be something that updates a status probe where the variable lock below is an instance of `ReentrantReadWriteLock`.

 {% codeblock lang:java %}